 Working With Existing Databases

 The following topics are targeted for developers who already have a working database solution in place, but would like to use Propel to work with the data.
-For this case, Propel provides a number of command-line utilities helping with migrations of data and data structures.
+Propel provides command-line utilities to help migrate database structures into Propel’s abstract schema format, enabling model generation and cross-database support.

 Working with Database Structures

-Propel uses an abstract XML schema file to represent databases (the schema).
-Propel builds the SQL specific to a database based on this schema.
-Propel also provides a way to reverse-engineer the generic schema file based on database metadata.
+Propel uses an abstract XML schema file to represent databases (see the XML Schema Format).
+Propel builds SQL for your target database based on this schema — and can also reverse-engineer the schema file based on existing database metadata.

 Creating an XML Schema from a DB Structure